kakkoii1337/gai-gen/README.md

 This is intended for Developers who are targetting the use of multi-modal LLMs for both OpenAI API and local machine models.

 The core object is called **Gaigen** - generative AI generator.
 The premise is for the code to run on as commonly available commodity hardware as possible.
 The main focus is on 7 billion parameters and below open source models.
 Gaigen is designed as singleton wrapper where only one model is loaded and cached into memory at any one time.

-To avoid dependency conflicts, the wrappers are organised under the `gen` folder according to 4 mutually-exclusive categories:
+To avoid dependency conflicts, the wrappers are organised under the `gen` folder according to 5 mutually-exclusive categories:

 -   ttt: Text-to-Text
 -   tts: Text-to-Speech
 -   stt: Speech-to-Text
 -   itt: Image-to-Text
+-   rag: Retrieval-Augmented Generation

 ## 2. Requirements